dtraskas/CarND-Path-Planning-Project/README.md

 The objective in this project is design a path planner that allows our simulated vehicle to safely navigate on a busy highway highway with traffic while keeping the speed below the threshold of 50MPH.

+To run the simulator run the build process and then execute ./build/path_planning.

+To see a video of the simulator go [here](https://youtu.be/H4LVvOzFvI0)

 ## Structure

 The code in this project has been divided into different classes that are responsible for different areas of the planner.